Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * :heavy_exclamation_mark:**Are there archaeological best practices or publications that refer to the reviewed software?**

-No, but this won't make any sense, still there are trillions of idiotic "studies" that may made use of the tool.
-But you can't blame the plate for the disgusting food it serves.
+No, but this won't make any sense in respect to the task the tool carries out.

 #### Data ingest, interoperability and programming interfaces

 * :bangbang:**Which data formats are read in and how?**

 - Every dataformat supported in QGIS.
-Still matching the task it is supposed to perform, only point feature (no multipoints) can serve as input layers.
+Still, matching the task it is supposed to perform, only point feature (no multipoints) can serve as input layers.

 * :bangbang:**Which output data formats are supported?**